alwaysbegrowing/bond-docs/participants/porter/underwriting-process-overview.md

 ## Summary

-Porter Finance attempts to mitigate the risk of lending to DAOs by performing a credit analysis on them before allowing a bond issuance.
+Arbor Finance attempts to mitigate the risk of lending to DAOs by performing a credit analysis on them before allowing a bond issuance.
 This process is based on a review of five key factors that air in predicting the probability of a DAO defaulting on their debt.
 These factors include character, capital, capacity, conditions, and collateral.
 The majority of lenders review most of this information prior to allowing a borrower to take on debt.

 ## Character/credit&#x20;